Find Affordable College Courses

 Perrysburg, OH

-Owens Community College ranked #9 on this year’s Most Popular Natural Resources & Conservation Associate Degree Schools in the Great Lakes Region list.
-Located in the suburb of Perrysburg, Owens State Community College is a public school with a medium-sized student population.
+Owens Community College came in at #9 in this year’s edition of the Most Popular Natural Resources & Conservation Associate Degree Schools in the Great Lakes Region ranking.
+Located in the suburb of Perrysburg, Owens State Community College is a public school with a moderately-sized student population.

 Of the 5 students majoring in natural resources and conservation at Owens State Community College, 40% are male and 60% are female.

-Read full report on Natural Resources & Conservation at Owens Community College
+Full Natural Resources & Conservation at Owens Community College Report

 Best Natural Resources & Conservation Colleges by State